nix-community/awesome-nix/CONTRIBUTING.md

 - Make an individual pull request for each suggestion.
 - Use the following format: `[Resource Title](url) — description.`
 - Expand on why the resource is useful in your pull request if needed.
-- Keep descriptions short and simple, but descriptive.
+- Keep descriptions short and simple.
-- Adding new categories, or improving existing categories is welcome!
+- Add new categories or improve existing categories if possible -- it's welcome!
 - Double check your spelling and grammar! 😁
-- Keep entries sorts alphabetically by the title.
+- Keep entries sorted alphabetically by title.

 Thanks for contributing!